Olympus PEN-F vs Fujifilm X-Pro2

 Review summary: Olympus PEN-F vs Fujifilm X-Pro2

 So what is the bottom line?
-Is there a clear favorite between the Olympus PEN-F and the Fujifilm X-Pro2?
+Is the Olympus PEN-F better than the Fujifilm X-Pro2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus PEN-F: